 LBJ School students are responsible for knowing and satisfying program degree requirements, meeting administrative and academic deadlines, seeking academic advice when needed, and enrolling in appropriate courses to ensure progress toward degree completion.
-The Office of Student Affairs and Admissions (OSAA) and degree program graduate advisors will be there to help, but students are responsible for their own education.
+The Office of Student Affairs and Admissions (OSAA) and degree program Graduate Advisors are there to help, but students are responsible for their own education.